LiskArchive/lips/proposals/mainnet_migration.md

 ###### Minimal Validation of Core v3 Blocks

-A block created by Lisk Core v3, i.e., a block with a height between `HEIGHT_PREVIOUS_SNAPSHOT` and`HEIGHT_SNAPSHOT` (inclusive) is validated as follows:
+A block created by Lisk Core v3, i.e., a block with a height between `HEIGHT_PREVIOUS_SNAPSHOT` and `HEIGHT_SNAPSHOT` (inclusive) is validated as follows:

 - Verify that the block follows the [`block schema`](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0029.md#deserialization) defined LIP 0029.
 - Compute the block ID as defined in [LIP 0029](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0029.md#block-id) and verify that it is equal to the `previousBlockID` property of the child block.
 - Verify that the transactions in the payload yield the [transaction root](https://github.com/LiskHQ/lips/blob/main/proposals/lip-0032.md#specification) provided in the block header.

-If any of the steps fails, the block is invalid.
+If any of the steps above fails, the block is invalid.

 #### Snapshot Block